Michigan plumber license and insurance requirements

 • Master plumber renewal fee: $300 every three years

-To maintain your journey or master plumber license, you must take an approved five-hour code update course within one year whenever a new edition of the Michigan Plumbing Code goes into effect.4 The plumbing division will provide you with a notification when you need to complete this requirement.
+In order to maintain your journey or master plumber license, you must take an approved five-hour code update course within one year whenever a new edition of the Michigan Plumbing Code goes into effect.
+The plumbing division will notify you when you need to complete this requirement.

-Once you become a licensed plumber, you may want to obtain self-employed plumber insurance.
-The following types of Michigan business insurance are available for professionals in the plumbing industry.
+Once you become a licensed plumber, you may want to obtain self-employed plumber insurance or small business insurance.
+The following types of insurance are available for professionals in the plumbing industry.

-General liability insurance in Michigan can help provide coverage in the event of a work-related third-party accident or property damage.
+General liability insurance can help provide coverage in the event of a work-related accident or property damage.

-Most employers in the state of Michigan must have workers’ compensation insurance.5 This insurance can help cover costs related to lost wages and medical care if you or one of your employees gets hurt on the job.
+Most employers in the state of Michigan must have workers’ compensation insurance.
+This insurance can help cover lost wages and medical care costs if you or one of your employees gets hurt on the job.

 Tools and equipment insurance can help cover repairs and replacements if your work gear is damaged or stolen.

-Plumbers driving to different job sites may need commercial auto insurance, which can help cover accident-related costs like property damage and medical expenses.
+Plumbers who drive to different job sites may need commercial auto insurance, which can help cover accident-related costs like property damage and medical expenses.

-If theft or property damage occurs, Michigan commercial property insurance can help provide coverage for buildings you rent or own for work as well as your plumbing inventory and gear.
+If theft or property damage occurs, commercial property insurance can help cover buildings you rent or own for work and your plumbing inventory and gear.

-At NEXT Insurance, we’re 100% dedicated to small businesses.
-We’ve helped thousands of plumbers, and other contractors get affordable insurance to protect their professional endeavors.
+NEXT is 100% dedicated to small businesses.
+We’ve helped thousands of plumbers and other contractors get the right insurance to help protect and grow their business.

-We make it easy to apply for plumber insurance online.
-It only takes a few minutes to get a quote, secure your coverage and obtain a certificate of insurance.
-You can access your account anywhere, anytime to adjust your coverage or share additional certificates of insurance with clients.
+Apply for plumber insurance online, get a quote, secure your coverage and obtain a certificate of insurance in under 10 minutes.
+Access your policy via desktop or app 24/7 to adjust your coverage or share additional certificates of insurance with clients.

 Ashley Henshaw